• Home

 TMI Video - sharing ideas

-The videos on this pages feature history of the Tutor/Mentor Connection (1993-present) and Tutor/Mentor Institute, LLC (2011-present) along with interviews of founder Daniel F. Bassill.
+The videos on this page feature history of the Tutor/Mentor Connection (1993-present) and Tutor/Mentor Institute, LLC (2011-present) along with interviews of founder Daniel F. Bassill.
 They also include videos from past Tutor/Mentor Leadership and Networking Conferences that we hosted from 1994 to 2015.

 Note.
 Most of these videos were created prior to 2018 and still show a PO Box mailing address.
 Use the contact us page to find current information.